You may be trying to access this site from a secured browser on the server. Please enable scripts and reload this page.

 Is the call a free cell phone call?

-Calls to 311 are normal billable calls.
+Calls to 311 are regular billable calls.

 Can someone only call from inside the city boundaries?

-Callers can access the call centre by dialling 311 if they are within the city's boundaries.
-However, callers outside the city can access the same call centre by dialling 255-CITY (2489) or 1-877-RING311 (746-4311).
-See question below as well.
+Callers can access the contact centre by dialling 311 if they are within the city's boundaries.
+However, callers outside the city can access the same contact centre by dialling 519-255-CITY(2489).

 I'm in Windsor, so why do I just get a beeping signal when I dial 311?